by Dr. Jean Hofve, DVM

 Safer yard and garden supplies: Gardens Alive Online and Catalog Store

-ASPCA 17 Poisonous Plants and ASPCA list of non-toxic plants.
+ASPCA list of toxic and non-toxic plants.

 If you think that your pet may have ingested a potentially poisonous substance, call a poison control hotline immediately: • Kansas State University Veterinary Teaching Hospital 785-532-5679 • ASPCA Animal Poison Control Center (888) 426-4435 • The National Animal Poison Control Center 1-900-680-0000 or 1- 800-548-2423 • Angell Animal Poison Control Hotline at 1-877-2ANGEL